 Child Birth Injury in Fort Wayne, IN

 There are quite a few scenarios that may cause a child to sustain an injury while being born in Fort Wayne.
-Familiarize yourself with some of the following examples.
+One of the following examples may apply to your circumstances.

 Improper Vacuum Usage